tdorssers/TeslaPy/README.md

 ## Demo applications

-The source repository contains three demo applications that *optionally* use [selenium](https://pypi.org/project/selenium/) to automate weblogin.
-Version 3.13.0 or higher is required and version 4.0.0 or higher is required for Edge Chromium.
+The source repository contains three demo applications that *optionally* use [pywebview](https://pypi.org/project/pywebview/) version 3.0 or higher or [selenium](https://pypi.org/project/selenium/) version 3.13.0 or higher to automate weblogin.
+Selenium 4.0.0 or higher is required for Edge Chromium.

 [cli.py](https://github.com/tdorssers/TeslaPy/blob/master/cli.py) is a simple CLI application that can use almost all functionality of the TeslaPy module.
 The filter option allows you to select a product if more than one product is linked to your account.
 API output is JSON formatted: